pratinav/dsmun17.com/committees/unhsc.md

 Welcome to the Historic Security Council at DSMUN 2017.
 My name is Ishan Jhawar and I am honored to be your chairperson this year.
 I'm in the twelfth standard and pursuing (atleast trying to pursue) the International Baccalaureate.

 My journey in MUNing began as a mere chitboy at DSMUN.
 I have ever since been in love with the heated debate, dynamics, tensions and diplomacy involved in it and am now an avid MUNner.
-It is my first time as a chairperson and I aim to create an unforgettable experience for you all at DSMUN ,this year!
+It is my first time as a chairperson and I aim to create an unforgettable experience for you all at DSMUN, this year!

 To tell you a little about myself, I love playing table tennis and have even played at various state and national levels.
 I enjoy playing hockey, serving the community and writing on issues pertaining to economics and International Relations.